rapidez/mirasvit-advanced-seo-suite/README.md

 ```
 Or create an [accessor](https://laravel.com/docs/master/eloquent-mutators#defining-an-accessor) on the models for the meta title and description.

+## Autolinks

+Use `Rapidez\MirasvitAdvancedSeoSuite\Models\Autolink::replace($description)` where you want the autolinks for example on CMS pages, product- and category descriptions.

 ## Note

-Currently only the redirects and templates are partly implemented.
+Currently only the redirects, templates and autolinks are partly implemented.

 ## License